 Vocabulary words have meaning both in life and in the law.
 Below I have listed the most frequently used terms on this page of our wills website and what each word means.
 The terms are listed in alphabetical order.
 I am certain this glossary will be of assistance to you in your reading.

-- Bond – An insurance policy that protects the beneficiaries named in the will in the event that the executor wrongfully spends or distributes estate property.
+- Bond – An insurance policy that protects a beneficiary(ies) named in the will should the executor wrongfully misappropriate or abandon their responsibility when distributing estate property.

 - Codicil – A document that adds to, subtracts from, modifies, explains, revokes, or otherwise changes provisions of an existing will without creating an entirely new Last Will.

 - Descendants – Immediate family members with a direct bloodline relationship following downwards from you, starting with your children, grandchildren, and great-grandchildren.
 These descendants are called your lineal descendants.
-Descendants are those in a descending line of birth from an individual, rather than an ascending line, such as to the parents of the individual.
+Descendants are those in a descending line of birth from an individual, rather than an ascending line, such as the parents of the individual.

 - Estate – Everything owned by you at the time of death, including personal belongings, personal property, real estate, savings, investments, life insurance, business interests, and employee benefits.

-- Executor – The person named in you Last Will to be responsible for handling and distributing your estate according to your will; also called a “personal representative” or “administrator.”
+- Executor – The person named in your Last Will who is responsible for handling and distributing your estate according to the terms of your will; also called a “personal representative” or “administrator.”

 - Fiduciary – A person to whom property or a protected legal interest is entrusted for the benefit of another(s).

 - Fiduciary Duty – A legal duty to act in the best interests of a person(s).

 - Guardian – A person named in a will to have physical and legal custody of a person in the event of the testator’s death.

-- Guardianship – A legal relationship created when a court grants physical and legal custody of a person to another person or entity; also called a “conservatorship.”
+- Guardianship – A legal relationship created when a court grants physical and legal custody of a person to another person or entity.